 It’s getting easier for brands to take their products online and reach out to a global market.
-While some of these brands become the most loved in their target market, others struggle to drive in sales on a day to day basis.
+While some of these brands become the most loved in their target market, others struggle to drive in sales on a day-to-day basis.
 The difference between the two?
-The online customer journey that the brands offer to the shoppers.
+The online customer journey the brands offer to the shoppers.

 Why is the online customer journey so important?

 Think about the number of stores that a shopper has the choice to purchase from.
-Pipecandy estimates that there are more than 1.3 million eCommerce retailers in the US alone.
-Other locations added the competition is endless.
+Pipecandy estimates that there are over 1.3 million eCommerce retailers in the US alone.
+Add other locations and the competition is endless.
 And then there is Amazon that is predicted to account for 50% of all online sales by 2021.

-So how does a consumer really decide which brand’s store they want to purchase from?
+So how does a consumer decide which brand store they want to purchase from?

 Now a typical store gets different types of shoppers.
-There will be those who come in for discounts, those who are after premium products and then those who come for the experience.
-The experience shoppers being the one that an online store can easily lose.
+There will be those who come in for discounts, those who are after premium products, and then those who come for the experience.
+The experience of shoppers being the ones that an online store can easily lose.

 Nearly 80% of consumers would switch online retailers if they have a negative experience.
-It could be in terms of the look and feel of the store, the navigation, and ease of finding products, the pricing, the checkout or even how they are able to interact with the site elements.
+It could be in terms of the look and feel of the store, the navigation, and ease of finding products, the pricing, the checkout, or even how they can interact with the site elements.
 Simply put, the customer shopping experience is the deciding factor for the success of your store today.

 1. Prevent online customer journey hijacking

-First things first.
-The number one thing you need to do to ensure a great shopping experience is to prevent online customer journey hijacking.
-This includes the point where a shopper discovers your brand, interacts with the medium, reaches your store, browses products, adds them to the cart and then eventually checks out.
+The number one thing you need to do to ensure a great shopping journey is to prevent online customer journey hijacking.
+This includes the point where a shopper reaches your online store, interacts with your website, browses products, adds them to the cart, and then eventually checks out.
 At every given stage, you need to make sure they’re doing exactly that and there’s nothing that is distracting or breaking their ‘natural’ flow of shopping online.

-But what is it that can distract the shoppers when they are on your store, apart from the environment they are in?
+But what is it that can distract the shoppers when they are in your store, apart from the environment they are in?
 Competitor ads and distracting content from publishers.

-We studied thousands of online stores across the globe and noticed the one thing that often goes unnoticed but lures shoppers away – browser injected ads.
-A whopping 11-15% of a store’s shoppers are seeing ads from competitors, price comparisons, adult content, video ads and popups from other sites – all without the store’s knowledge.
+A whopping 11-15% of a store’s shoppers are seeing ads from competitors, price comparisons, adult content, video ads, and popups from other sites–all without the store’s knowledge.

 How is that possible?

 A typical online shopper has about ten browser extensions and web apps in use.
-Be it for comparing prices across different stores, search for products, look for discounts or even to get work done.
-Most of these extensions get affected by 12,000+ adware strains that are injected into the digital space every day.
-This results in them injecting browser injected ads onto your site, on the consumer’s browser in the following forms:
+Be it for comparing prices across different stores, searching for products, or looking for discounts.
+Most of these extensions get affected by thousands of adware strains that are injected into the digital space every day.
+This results in them injecting browser injected ads onto your site, on the consumer’s browser, in the following forms: